lnrri3665421/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clear, concise code that is easy to understand and maintain.
 Avoid unnecessary complexity; it often leads to bugs and hinders future development.
 Remember, you're not just writing code for the computer to execute but also for fellow humans to read and comprehend."

 In practice, this could mean using well-named variables, adhering to established design patterns, modularizing your code, and constantly refactoring to keep things tidy.
 It's about striking a balance between functionality and readability, recognizing that today's complex problems often require simple, elegant solutions."

+# 2024-01-09
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and simplicity.
+Write code that's easy to read, understand, and maintain.
+Complexity may seem impressive at first, but it often leads to bugs, maintenance nightmares, and poor collaboration.
+Remember, what you build today might be worked on by others or yourself months from now.
+So, embrace readability and modularity in your code as a form of respect for your future self and fellow developers."